TheOdinProject/curriculum/databases/databases/databases.md

 <div class="lesson-content__panel" markdown="1">

-  1. Check out this [introduction](https://launchschool.com/books/sql/read/introduction) of how SQL can be used to organise and manage an overwhelming amount of data.
+  1. Check out this introduction of [how SQL can be used to organise and manage an overwhelming amount of data](https://launchschool.com/books/sql/read/introduction).
       -   You do not need to go any further than the first page on introductions.

   2. Watch this [short video introduction to relational databases](http://www.youtube.com/watch?v=z2kbsG8zsLM) to get a feel for why this stuff is useful and some more exposure to the terminology we'll use.
-  3. Go through this [Khan Academy tutorial](https://www.khanacademy.org/computing/hour-of-code/hour-of-sql/v/welcome-to-sql), to get a feel for actually creating and manipulating databases.
+  3. Go through this [Khan Academy SQL tutorial](https://www.khanacademy.org/computing/hour-of-code/hour-of-sql/v/welcome-to-sql) to get a feel for actually creating and manipulating databases.

 </div>